 Approx. 9 acres

 This area is located along Tesuque Village Road just east of the interchange with US 285 on approximately 9 acres of vacant land that abuts public right-of-way on three sides; Tesuque Village Road on the south and east and Highway US 285 on the west.
 This area functions as a gateway to Tesuque.
 As such, future development of the area must be scaled to its rural setting.
+The area is envisioned to be appropriate for neighborhood-scaled and neighborhood-oriented mixed uses, including commercial offices, live work units, studios, restaurants, retail of primarily locally produced goods, community services, recreation amenities.

 It is not appropriate for travel services, highway oriented development or retail where the majority of goods are not produced locally.
 It should be noted that there are likely major constraints to development due to steep slopes and a large arroyo cutting through the site.
 On-site density transfer should be considered for areas primarily left in a natural state.

 General Provisions for Areas A & B: